overlay-market/OIPs/notes/note-8.md

 \\[ \lim_{\epsilon \to 0} \mathrm{TC}\|_{B} (\epsilon) = \frac{x}{2} \cdot \frac{\nu}{L} = \frac{y}{2} \cdot \frac{\nu}{L} \\]

-to execute the scalp trade profitably in scenario 1.
+to execute the scalp position profitably in scenario 1.
 Assuming parameters:

 - \\( \nu = 40 \\): for a shorter 10 minute TWAP
 - \\( x = y = \mathrm{$10M} \\): for a spot pool with liquidity of $20M
 - \\( L = 5 \\): for maximum leverage of 5x

-The minimum cost of attack comes out to $80M, entered directly into the Overlay market as collateral for the trade.
+The minimum cost of attack comes out to $80M, entered directly into the Overlay market as collateral for the position.
 Constraints on market impact \\( \lambda \\) required by the second scenario will make this unprofitable, as we'll show below.

 For the second scenario, the capital used to manipulate the spot market is put to use as collateral for the Overlay market leg of the attack.
 For instance, say we offer ETH-DAI as an Overlay market.
 The attacker would swap a significant amount of DAI routed through DAI \\( \to \\) ETH \\( \to \\) OVL on Uniswap, then send the output OVL into a long on the ETH-DAI Overlay market to immediately front-run the known change to the \\( \mathrm{TWAP}(t-\nu, t) \\) value.

-Therefore, unlike the first scenario, there really isn't a sunk cost to producing this attack, as long as all of the capital swapped on Uniswap is used as collateral for the trade on Overlay.
+Therefore, unlike the first scenario, there really isn't a sunk cost to producing this attack, as long as all of the capital swapped on Uniswap is used as collateral for the position on Overlay.
 Market impact ultimately saves us here.
 Say the attacker takes out \\( Q = L \cdot \delta x \\) worth of long open interest on Overlay immediately after the spot swap to bump up the price. \\( L \\) is the leverage used and \\( \delta x \\) is the capital swapped for on spot.

 The capital \\( \delta x \\) required to bump the Uniswap spot price up by \\( 0 < \epsilon < \infty \\) is